Mounting Insta360 Pro 2 on a Drone – Risks, Failures & Safer Alternatives

 ✅ The Smart Solution: Lighter Camera, Lower Risk

-The realistic, professional solution is to leverage the excellent stitching and stabilization of modern, smaller cameras.
+The realistic, professional solution is to leverage the excellent stitching and stabilization of modern, smaller cameras, which weigh 7-8 times less than the Pro 2.

 My Winning Setup: Insta360 X4 + DJI FPV Drone